Is There a Dimmer Outlook Ahead for Builders FirstSource Inc. (BLDR)?

 BLDR’s Market Performance

-BLDR stocks went down by -9.40% for the week, with a monthly drop of -21.95% and a quarterly performance of 11.98%, while its annual performance rate touched 73.43%.
-The volatility ratio for the week stands at 6.60% while the volatility levels for the past 30 days are set at 4.33% for Builders FirstSource Inc..
-The simple moving average for the period of the last 20 days is -16.42% for BLDR stocks with a simple moving average of 16.64% for the last 200 days.
+BLDR stocks went up by 8.74% for the week, with a monthly drop of -14.30% and a quarterly performance of 22.94%, while its annual performance rate touched 77.24%.
+The volatility ratio for the week stands at 4.16% while the volatility levels for the past 30 days are set at 4.72% for Builders FirstSource Inc..
+The simple moving average for the period of the last 20 days is -3.71% for BLDR stocks with a simple moving average of 25.82% for the last 200 days.

 Analysts’ Opinion of BLDR